Colinax/Fraggy-Backend-Theme/README.md

 ## Installation

 If you are installing the theme for the first time, use the template installation in the WBCE backend and follow the instructions.

 **Attention:** If you want to update the backend theme, then you have to uninstall the old installation first!

-## Changelog
+## Changelog+

+### v1.0 - coming end of june 2016

+ * Fixed saving of input fields on settings page

 ### v1.0-beta2 - released on 2016-06-20